SainathDevalcheruvu/SainathDevalcheruvu/README.md

 - 👋 Hi, I’m @SainathDevalcheruvu
-- 👀 I’m interested in system architecture, database administration, machine learning, and cloud technologies.
+- 👀 I’m interested in system architecture,Sytems Engineer, Database Management, Cloud Technologies, and Machine Learning Projects.
-- 🌱 I’m currently learning full-stack development and deepening my skills in cloud platforms like AWS and Azure.
+- 🌱 I’m currently learning Oracle DB administration, cloud platforms like AWS and Azure, and exploring AI/ML applications.
-- 💞️ I’m looking to collaborate on machine learning projects, especially those involving real-time data analysis or misinformation detection.
+- 💞️ I’m looking to collaborate on open-source projects, database optimization tools, and real-time AI applications like fake news detection.
-- 📫 How to reach me: Sainath.Devalcheruvu@coyotes.usd.edu | [LinkedIn](https://www.linkedin.com/in/sainath-d-62b155197/)
+- 📫 How to reach me: dsainath007@gmail.com | [LinkedIn](https://www.linkedin.com/in/sainath-d-62b155197)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once led a team of 20+ volunteers and managed an event for 2000+ attendees — and we still finished on time!
+- ⚡ Fun fact: I once managed 15+ technical and cultural events with a team of 20+ volunteers—and still found time to play cricket and reach the finals in volleyball!